qubic/outsourced-computing/monero-poc/README.md

 - `result` must be the result from xmrig::JobResult.result

 Sign your solution packet with your computor seed. make the `dejavu = 0` to allow propagation of your solution in the network.

+### How to send back a verifed solution?
+It is similar to the SPECIAL_COMMAND, run your verification code or use the one in verifier folder.
+Pack your verified solution with OPERATOR signature

+- `taskIndex` must be the task indes from recevied task
+- `nonce` must be the xmrig::JobResult.nonce and equal to a `value` such that `value % 676 == computorIndex`
+- `signature` sign with your OPERATOR signature